jncraton/elementary-computer-science-cpsc1030/readme.md

 ### Quizzes and Homework

 Regular quizzes will be given covering key concepts.
-Students will also complete homework assignments covering various topics.
+Students will also complete assignments outside of class to practice and apply new knowledge.

 ### Exams